-3. Set up the device types and assign design names.

-On a Sun or HP workstation, type the following command at the EZTAG ? prompt:
+3. Set up the device types and assign design names by typing the following command sequence at the JTAG Programmer prompt:

-part deviceType1:designName1

-deviceType2:designName2

-deviceTypeN:designNameN <CR>

-where deviceType is the name of the BSDL file for that device and designName is the name of the design to translate into SVF.
+part deviceType1:designName1 deviceType2:designName2 ... deviceTypeN:designNameN where devicetype is the name of the BSDL file for that device and designName is the name of the design to translate into SVF.
 Multiple deviceType:designName pairs are separated by spaces.
 For example:

-part xc95108:abc12 xc95216:wxyz
+part xc95108:abc12 xc95216:ww133